microsoft/PythonProgrammingPuzzles/puzzles/README.md

                 assert s2 <= s or x2 >= x + s or x2 + s2 <= x or y2 >= y + s or y2 + s2 <= y

         return sum(side ** 2 for x, y, side in xy_sides) == n ** 2

+    def sol():
+        """
+        Partition a square into smaller squares with unique side lengths.
+A perfect squared path has distinct sides. xy_sides is a List of (x, y, side)
+        """
     ```
     <details><summary>1 hand-written solution </summary>